remotelyroot/remotelyroot.github.io/_posts/2025-02-19-incident-response-process.md

 ## #5 Recovery

 Our initial goal in the recovery phase will be to return to normal business operations.
-In this phase, we will patch vulnerabilities and exploits found in our environment; block indicators of compromise found during the identification and scoping phase; and maybe implement a network redesign for an increase in security.
+In this phase, we will patch vulnerabilities and exploits found in our environment; and maybe implement a network redesign for an increase in security.

 Do not limit yourself there, web portals may require reconfiguration to be protected from web attacks.
 Implementing a web proxy for an additional layer of security for your end users.
 We want to improve our overall security posture to prevent immediate reinfection.